Monday, February 29, 2016

 This is also a homegrown effort, not a glossy big-money Hollywood affair.
 Unlike a lot of child stars who go pop, Yothers didn't drag in a bunch of high-priced songwriter/producers.
 All the songs here were co-written by Yothers herself, guitarist Michael Anderson, and her brother Cory Yothers, who also produced.

 Cory Yothers' kitchen-sink production is also what makes this album work.
 The band has been characterized as having "goth" elements, but I don't hear much of that.
 What Yothers does is balance out the guitars with hip hop and rap beats as well as some pure pop elements like sampled horns.
-I'd call this music "post-Alanis rock" because it uses that singer's Jagged Little Pill as a jumping-off point.
+I'd call this music "post-Alanis rock" because it uses her Jagged Little Pill as a jumping-off point.

 There's no information I can find that tells if a single was released.
 But since "Set Me Free" shows up a lot on YouTube, that was probably the song they were pushing.
 It's a good song, but others are equally good, if not better, including the soulful "First Time," the jazz-inflected "My Turn," and the angsty "Only One."
 One of my favorites is "Disappointed," which taps into the same low-key, groove Gwen Stefani used five years down the road on "Cool," although its subject matter is completely different.